 Expanding Access to Higher Education and Making It More Affordable

 To make college more affordable, Rosa has fought to raise the maximum Pell Grant award.
 Due to increases in tuition and fees, Pell Grants do not cover as many credit hours as they did previously.
 The Pell Grant provides funds to more than nine million low-income undergraduate students, with over 75 percent of recipients having family incomes below $30,000.
-With Rosa’s support, the maximum Pell Grant award is now $5,815, up more than $1,500 since 2008.
+With Rosa’s support, the maximum Pell Grant award is now $6,495.
+The increase will help the maximum award keep pace with inflation.
+Rosa also helped restore Pell Grant eligibility for defrauded students, including those who attended shuttered for-profit colleges, and helped lift the ban on Pell Grants for incarcerated students.

 Rosa has also worked to curb the rise in student debt by calling on Congress to keep student loan interest rates low and close financial aid loopholes being exploited by for-profit institutions.